At a glance

 - Do not send people far out alone in wind or glare without clear reference points.

-- In wet conditions, ensure footwear plan is realistic before placing subjects.
+- In wet conditions, make sure the footwear plan is realistic before placing subjects.

-- Keep sessions short when cold is sharp.
-Shivering reads in posture.
+- Keep sessions short when the cold is sharp.
+Shivering shows in posture.

-Optical illusions are common in Uyuni.
-They are not required.
+Optical illusions are common in Uyuni, but they are optional.
 If you do them, keep them minimal and fast.
-The environment is better than the gimmick.
+The landscape itself is stronger than the gimmick.

-Drones can be useful for scale, but they introduce regulation, safety, and interference risk.
-In high wind and high altitude, flight margins are thinner.
-If you fly, you do it as a controlled operation.
+Drones can be useful for scale, but they add regulation, safety, and disturbance risk.
+In wind and high altitude, margins are thinner.
+If you fly, treat it as a controlled operation.

 Drone discipline

-- Check current local rules and site restrictions before travel.
+- Check current local rules and any site restrictions before travel.

 - Avoid flights near border areas, facilities, and crowded viewpoints.